Marshall Fish is a remote trivia writer who also enjoys writing and reviewing albums.

-Springsteen’s Bridge School set is one of the newest releases from nugs.net’s official monthly archive Boss titles available on disc or download.
-Clocking in at 58 minutes, the 10 song Bridge School title provides an extremely entertaining Springsteen listening experience.
+Springsteen’s Bridge School set was released in 2019 and is available from nugs.net.
+Clocking in at 58 minutes, the 10-song Bridge School title provides an extremely entertaining Springsteen listening experience.

 Born in the U.S.A.